 Data from Portugal’s National Statistics Institute (Instituto Nacional de Estatística – INE) shows that foreigners spent more than twice the amount of money on properties than Portuguese nationals in the last quarter of 2021.
 These figures are based on foreign buyers who had their official tax residency in another country.

 The influx of foreign cash into the property market resulted in Portugal placing limits on its Golden Visa program.
-This program allows non-EU investors to gain Portuguese citizenship by purchasing real estate.
-However, property purchases in Lisbon, Porto, the Algarve, and other coastal areas no longer count towards a Golden Visa.
+While the program previously allowed non-EU investors to get Portuguese citizenship by buying real estate, this is no longer allowed.

 Mortgages in Portugal